-Due to regulations set by the U.S. Department of Education, the Higher Learning Commission (from which OSU receives its accreditation) must require institutions utilizing Federal financial aid to document how in-class and out-of-class time equivalencies are determined for both on-ground and distance courses.
+Due to regulations set by the Ohio Department of Higher Education and the U.S. Department of Education, the Higher Learning Commission (from which Ohio State receives its accreditation) must require institutions utilizing federal financial aid to document how in-class and out-of-class time equivalencies are determined for both on-ground and distance courses.

 The Department of Education calls for approximately one nominal hour (50 clock minutes) of "class time or direct faculty instruction" and two hours of "out of class" student work (at minimum) per week, per credit hour for a C average.
 For a three credit semester-based course this equates to a total of 45 nominal hours (750 minutes) of direct instruction and 90 hours of out of class work total.
 This requirement can also be met through equivalent structured academic work, such as lab work, internships, practicum, studio work, and other academic work leading toward award of credit.